dymmond/edgy/docs/queries/queries.md

 ### Get

 Obtains a single record from the database.
+When using keywords (or no args) the cache is used.

 ```python
 user = await User.query.get(email="foo@bar.com")